FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ### Evaluation

-1. Train a benchmark using the `scripts/lstm_repair.py` script.
+1. Train benchmarks using the `scripts/lstm_repair.py` and `scripts/random_repair.py` scripts.
    ```bash
    python scripts/lstm_repair.py
    ```
+    ```bash
+   python scripts/random_repair.py
+    ```
-   **Hint**: Ensure your run configuration is set to the folder where the `scripts/lstm_repair.py` file is located.
-   This script is a dummy implementation of the LSTM repair method which needs to be replaced with a real implementation.
+   **Hint**: Ensure your run configuration is set to the folder where the `scripts/lstm_repair.py` and `scripts/random_repair.py` file are located.
+These scripts are dummy implementations of the LSTM and Random repair methods, respectively, and need to be replaced with real implementations.

 2. Execute the `scripts/quality_metrics.py` script to evaluate the performance of the trained model.
    ```bash